Training Course in Sexual and Reproductive Health Research 2014

 Research methodology and other research related topics

-Module coordinators: Alfredo Fort, Tomas Allen, Shyam Thapa, Karim Abawi
+Module coordinators: Tomas Allen, Shyam Thapa, Karim Abawi

-The objective of this module is to provide knowledge and skills to conduct and write high-quality research projects and to appraise the quality of scientific papers.
+The objective of this module is to provide knowledge and skills in scientific writing (research protocol, literature search and article) and to appraise the quality of scientific papers.

 The contents of this module can be classified into four parts:

 The aim of literature search is to identify the most relevant sources related to a study topic in order to provide evidence, give background information, place a research in a theoretical context and inform readers about similar research on the topic.
 A literature review is crucial for the credibility of a paper and serves as an update of professional knowledge in a particular field of expertise.